This ultimate Sydney to Brisbane road trip itinerary will touch on the travel logistics and the best stops between these two Australian cities.

 Spend an hour or two here walking, swimming, surfing, and relaxing before you get back on the road.

-Definitely stop by one of the beaches near the city centre, like Newcastle Beach, Bar Beach, or Nobbies Beach.
+Definitely stop by one of the sandy beaches near the city centre, like Newcastle Beach, Bar Beach, or Nobbies Beach.
 The beaches are all free and have lots of free parking.

 Another highlight of Newcastle is the Anzac Memorial Walkway.